arpa2/libarpa2service/README.md

 rule can be broken down as follows:
 * the remote selector: `@ashop.example.com`
 * the local ID in core form: `tim@dev.arpa2.org`
-* the ACL segment: `%W +ashop`
+* the ACL segments: `%W +ashop` and `%B +`

-The ACL segment consists of the first letter of the list and an alias, `%W` and `+ashop`, respectively.
+Each ACL segment consists of the first letter of the list and an alias, `%W` and `+ashop`, respectively.
 The alias must be combined with the local ID and would yield tim+ashop@dev.arpa2.org.
-So the full meaning of the first rule is that any communication from remote selector `@ashop.example.com` to `tim+ashop@dev.arpa2.org` is whitelisted.
+This holds for each ACL segment.
+The full meaning of the first rule is that any communication from remote selector `@ashop.example.com` to `tim+ashop@dev.arpa2.org` is whitelisted and any communication from remote selector `@ashop.example.com` to `tim@dev.arpa2.org` or any other alias of tim@dev.arpa2.org is blacklisted.

 A couple of other things to note.
 Order is significant and the first match wins, so if a rule matches, subsequent rules are not evaluated.
 Second, `@.tk` matches any user at any subdomain of the `.tk` top-level domain.
 Third, `@.` is the catch-all selector, matching any user at any domain.
-And at last, the `+` alias in an ACL segment matches any alias.
+Fourth, the `+` alias in an ACL segment matches any alias.
+And at last, the combination of a remote selector and the local ID in core form must be unique.
 As said, for a detailed explanation see [ARPA2 Identifier and ACL introduction].

+> XXX The current rule syntax closely resembles the internal storage format
+> which is fine for a machine, but not for human beings.
+At the same time it is
+> vital that no mistakes are made, so expect a new import format somewhere in
+> the future.
+Possibly something like the following (open for suggestions):
+>
+> ```ascii
+> W @ashop.example.com tim+ashop@dev.arpa2.org
+> B @ashop.example.com tim+@dev.arpa2.org
+> A @.tk tim+@dev.arpa2.org
+> B @. tim+@dev.arpa2.org
+> ```

 The policy can be used with [a2acl(1)] by testing different combinations of sender and receiver.
 The first test will check whether communication between order@ashop.example.com and tim@dev.arpa2.org is allowed according to the above policy.